 Rule Reference: §809.74

-Boards must be aware that a written determination is not issued when a customer does not meet the prescreening criteria to be placed on the Board’s waiting list.
-However, in accordance with customers denied placement on the waiting list have the right to file a written complaint within 180 days of the denial.
+Boards must inform staff members that a written determination is not issued when a customer does not meet the prescreening criteria to be placed on the Board’s waiting list.
+However, in accordance with 40 TAC Chapter 823: General Hearings, §823.10.
+Board-Level Complaints, customers denied placement on the waiting list have the right to file a written complaint within 180 days of the denial.

 Boards must ensure that any customer denied placement on the waiting list has the opportunity to immediately reapply.